‘Vikings’: What Happened to Jarl Borg?

 Borg is a Jarl in Götaland that Ragnar, the main character, meets in season 1.
-A main point about him is that years before, his brother tried to poison him, but his new wife, whom he had just married, drank from the cup intended for him, and she died.
-He now carries her skull around with him and talks to it.
+A main point about him is that years before, his brother tried to poison him, but his new wife, whom he had just married, drank from his cup, according to the character’s Fandom page.
+She died as a result, and he now carries her skull around with him and talks to it.

 Ragnar is told by King Horik (Donal Logue) to speak to Jarl Borg about some disputed territory between them.
 Ragnar has no choice but to obey, and he does what is asked.
 Although at first Jarl Borg won’t be swayed to relinquish his claim to the lands in question, Horik and Borg eventually come up with an agreement.
 But first, there is a massive battle pinning Ragnar against his own brother, Rollo (Clive Standen).
 But Rollo surrenders, and terms are decided that the two parties will raid together.
 But when the time comes, Horik changes his mind about raiding with Borg.
 Ragnar is forced to tell Borg that he won’t be raiding with them, which causes major drama.

 Obviously, Jarl Borg isn’t too happy about Horik and Ragnar going back on their original agreement.
 While Horik and Ragnar are out raiding, he takes Kattegat to get revenge on Ragnar.
 It also has to do with opportunity as Kattegat is left undefended.
 Ragnar’s family is forced to flee with his brother, Rollo, left in charge during such chaotic times.

 But word reaches Ragnar about what’s happened with Borg seated at Kattegat.
 Ragnar returns, and with his warriors as well as his ex-wife, Lagertha’s (Katheryn Winnick) troops, they do battle and win the day.
 They return to Kattegat victorious, and Borg is left to flee.